Skip to content

 The new "all regular drivers" rule.

-State Farm's updated Personal Car Policy rolled out in 2025 and 2026 includes language explicitly stating: "It is your responsibility to inform us of all regular drivers of your vehicles and changes to those drivers throughout the life of your policy."
+State Farm's updated Personal Car Policy rolled out in 2025 and 2026 now includes language that states plainly, "It is your responsibility to inform us of all regular drivers of your vehicles and changes to those drivers throughout the life of your policy."

 The shift in policy language is meaningful.
 The contract you signed five years ago and the contract being offered today are not the same on the question of who must be disclosed.